The different options and what they offer

 Consider moving into a sober living home.
 Sober living homes provide a safe, supportive place to live while you're recovering from drug addiction.
 They are a good option if you don't have a stable home or a drug-free living environment.

 Make meetings a priority.
-Join a recovery support group such as a 12-step program and attend meetings regularly.
-Spending time with people who understand exactly what you’re going through can be very healing.
+Join a 12-step recovery support group, such as Narcotics Anonymous (NA), and attend meetings regularly.
+Spending time with people who understand exactly what you're going through can be very healing.
 You can also benefit from the shared experiences of the group members and learn what others have done to stay sober.

 After addressing your immediate problems with addiction and starting treatment, you'll still have to face the problems that led to your drug abuse.
 Did you start using to numb painful emotions, calm yourself after an argument, unwind after a bad day, or forget about your problems?

 Once you have resolved your underlying issues, you will, at times, continue to experience stress, loneliness, frustration, anger, shame, anxiety, and hopelessness.
 These emotions are all a normal part of life.
 Finding ways to address these feelings as they arise is an essential component to your treatment and recovery.

 Movement.
 A brisk walk around the block can be enough to relieve stress.
 Yoga and meditation are also excellent ways to bust stress and find balance.

 Step outside and savor the warm sun and fresh air.
 Enjoy a beautiful view or landscape.